jart/lobstermacs/README.markdown

 ## Eventual Goal

+- Fine-tune the latest/greatest features to *just work* without bugs.

 - Python support...
-Really, really good Python support.
-- Make Emacs friendlier to human beings.
+Like *really amazing* Python support that's easy to use, requires no configuration and isn't ugly.

 ## What *Unique* Features Have Been Written So Far?